0xFC3/CSCG2020/Stegano/Intro_to_Stegano_3/README.md

 # Writeup
-Stegsolve to find the password:
+When looking at the different channels of the picture with Stegsolve for example, one can find a password:
 ```
 s33_m3_1f_y0u_c4n
 ```
-Binwalk to extract files from the challenge file.
-7zip to unzip 4903C.zip.
+Binwalk is always a great tool, to look if the image file has more files hidden in it.
+And in this case, it does spit out the zip archive 4903C.zip.
+This file can be unzipped with 7zip.
 ```
 7z e 4903C.zip
 ```
---> enter password --> flag is extracted.
+But it asks for a password, which we have :) --> enter password --> flag is extracted.